tiagodeliberali/blog/docs/multiple_consumers.md

 ## A more realistic cluster

-In the end, we have something that looks like Kafka, at least a little bit now.
-Since we introduced the topic/partition structure, we added a `CreateTopic` action and now it looks like we have something more serious here.
+In the end, we have something that looks a little bit more like Kafka.
+Since we introduced the topic/partition structure, we added a `CreateTopic` action and now we have something more serious here.
 Now we can:

 - create a topic with a defined number of partitions
 - produce and consume to specific partitions inside the topic